 ‘Aguamenti.’
 He waggled his wand around.

 ‘Any luck?’
-Fleur’s muffled question came from beneath the blue bow.
+Fleur’s muffled question drifted from beneath the trembling blue bow.

 ‘None at all.’